CONFOTUR Tax Benefits Explained: Save $50K+ on DR Property

 What happens when the CONFOTUR exemption expires?

-Once the exemption periods end (15 years for transfer tax and IPI, 10 years for income tax), you begin paying taxes at standard rates.
-The IPI is 1% annually on assessed value above the ~$170,000 threshold.
-Rental income is taxed at up to 27%.
-The 3% transfer tax applies to any future sale.
-Many investors plan their exit strategy around these timelines — selling before the income tax exemption expires, for example.
+Once the 15-year exemption period ends (the transfer tax waiver is one-time at purchase, so it only matters for the first resale within the window), you begin paying taxes at standard rates.
+The IPI is 1% annually on assessed value above the ~$182,000 threshold.
+Rental income is taxed on the progressive personal income tax schedule up to 25% (or 27% for companies).
+The 3% transfer tax applies to any future sale outside the CONFOTUR window.
+Many investors plan their exit strategy around these timelines.

 Can I lose CONFOTUR benefits after purchasing?